Meet Steven (He/Him)

 BA, M.Ed, LCT-C, CCC

-Steven Butler (he/him) is a Licensed Counselling Therapist – Candidate (LCT-C) with the College of Counselling Therapists of New Brunswick and a Professional Member with the Canadian Counselling and Psychotherapy Association (CCPA).
+Steven Butler (he/him) is a Licensed Counselling Therapist – Candidate (LCT-C) with the College of Counselling Therapists of New Brunswick (CCTNB) and a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
 He holds a Master of Education in Counselling from the University of New Brunswick along with a Bachelor of Arts in Psychology and Gerontology from St. Thomas University.

 Steven uses he/him pronouns and has worked in various fields prior to counselling ranging from working with children/youth and their families who are living with a chronic or life-threatening illness, directly with the 2SLGBTQIA+ community, and the not-for-profit sector.

 My approach to counselling is first and foremost directed at providing a comfortable, welcoming, non-judgemental space.
 I meet you where you are at and go from there.